 As a student graduating from USC, we wanted to make sure you are aware of your options for healthcare after you graduate.
 We have also included information because your relationship to your clinical team and medical doctor is ending.

 All Students – Student Health Center Access

-If you have paid the student health fee of $349 for the fall 2018 semester, we will continue to provide you services at either student health center (Engemann or Eric Cohen) during our open hours through January 6, 2019.
-If you wish to extend access to the student health center, you can pay the spring student health fee of $349, allowing you continued access through May 17, 2019.
-You will be directed to our cashier to pay this fee and you will be asked to provide evidence of active medical insurance as we are unable to see patients that do not have health insurance.
+If you have paid the student health fee of $349 for the spring 2019 semester, we will continue to provide you services at either student health center (Engemann or Eric Cohen) during our open hours through May 17, 2019.

-- Medication Refills: We cannot refill medications for controlled substances, medications that you have not been seen by our clinicians for in the past 12 months, or medications that need a clinical exam before a renewal once you graduate.
+For continued access to health center appointments and our services, please read the student health center access information above.
+We cannot refill medications for controlled substances, medications that you have not been seen by our clinicians for in the past 12 months, nor medications that need a clinical exam before a renewal once you graduate.